JoseRoca/AfxNova/docs/RichEdit /CTextDocument2 Class.md

 Checks whether the number of characters to be added would exceed the maximum text limit.

 ```
-FUNCTION CTextDocument2.CheckTextLimit (BYVAL cch AS LONG) AS LONG
+FUNCTION CheckTextLimit (BYVAL cch AS LONG) AS LONG
 ```

 | Parameter | Description |